In my work, I hunt for the spark of life, and offer it as a connecting point; I seek to bridge the gap between the self and other, to pierce the veil.

 From there, I sought connection with the larger human story, travelling the country in 2006 and 2007 aboard a veggie-oil-burning bus as documentarian, photographer, writer, and head mechanic.
 I then spent several years working in filmmaking and photography around New York and New England, working on many film productions, both pro/commercial and independent, as a lighting technician for live events, and doing some teaching: web design at URI, and film production in a program I helped create in Providence, RI.

 After producing a video on a breakthrough in my father's cancer research, I decided to devote my efforts to support his lab at Nanoprobes, managing therapeutic development and fundraising efforts.
-I also volunteer as an after-school teacher for children, encouraging collaborative, creative problem-solving using both science and art, as part of the Tesla Science Center at Wardenclyffe.
+I also volunteered as an after-school teacher for children, encouraging collaborative, creative problem-solving using both science and art, as part of the Tesla Science Center at Wardenclyffe.

 And who knows what's next.
 The adventure continues!